Frances Donald: Early life and education

 Donald was born in Montreal and attended school at the CEGEP John Abbot College.
 She obtained her Bachelor of Economics from Queen's University in 2008.
-Donald worked as a research analyst for the Bank of Canada before attending New York University where she earned her Masters in economics in 2010.
+Donald worked as a research analyst for the Bank of Canada before attending New York University where she earned her master's degree in economics in 2010.

-Prior to joining Manulife, Donald worked as a financial economist for Scotiabank in Toronto, and before that as a global macro analyst for Pavilion Global Markets in Montreal.
+Donald worked as a financial economist for Scotiabank in Toronto, and before that as a global macro analyst for Pavilion Global Markets in Montreal.
 Her early experience included various positions at Deloitte and Roubini Global Economics.